MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * For misuse or inappropriate language
 * For topics in which the Copilot doesn’t specialize

-  For example, Graceful error message with way forward for declarative Copilot:
+  For example, Graceful error message with way forward for declarative copilot:

   :::image type="content" source="../assets/images/Copilot/graceful-error-handling.png" alt-text="The screenshots how to incorporate graceful error handling.":::